Picabo Street

-Picabo Street (/ˈpiːkəbuː/; born 3 April 1971) is an American former World Cup alpine ski racer and Olympic gold medalist.
+Picabo Street (/ˈpiːkəbuː/; born April 3, 1971) is an American former World Cup alpine ski racer and Olympic gold medalist.
 She won the super G at the 1998 Winter Olympics and the downhill at the 1996 World Championships, along with three other Olympic and World Championship medals.
 Street also won World Cup downhill season titles in 1995 and 1996, the first American woman to do so, along with nine World Cup downhill race wins.
 Street was inducted into the National Ski Hall of Fame in 2004.

 Early life

 Street was born at home in Triumph, Idaho; her parents are Dee (a music teacher) and Roland "Stubby" Street (a stonemason).
 Her brother Roland, Jr. is one year older.
-Her parents decided to let Picabo choose her own name when she was old enough, so for the first two years of her life she was called "baby girl" or "little girl".
+Her parents decided to let their daughter choose her own name when she was old enough, so for the first two years of her life she was called "baby girl" or "little girl".
 At age three she was required to have a name in order to get a passport.
 She was named after the nearby village of Picabo.
 She was raised on a small farm in Triumph, several miles southeast of Sun Valley, where she learned to ski and race.

 She attended Rowland Hall-St. Mark's School in Salt Lake City, Utah, and participated in its Rowmark Ski Academy for one year before returning to Sun Valley to race for the Sun Valley Ski Education Foundation.
 Before joining the academy, she was a member of the local Hailey Ski Team.

 Skiing career

 Street joined the U.S. Ski Team in 1989 at the age of 17.
-She primarily competed in the speed events of downhill and super G, with her World Cup debut at age 21 in a slalom on 6 December, 1992.
+She primarily competed in the speed events of downhill and super G, with her World Cup debut at age 21 in a slalom on December 6 1992.
 Two months later at the 1993 World Championships in Japan she won the silver medal in the combined event.